 Officers Make the Difference – and Their Data Matters

-Well-managed personnel data gives a complete and balanced picture of an officer’s career in service, with use of force incidents, internal affairs data, as well as positive policing outcomes, all contributing to that holistic portrayal of an officer’s service.
-These same data points also feed into early intervention systems and other efforts to increase transparency, accountability, and, ultimately, community trust.
+Well-managed personnel data gives a complete and balanced picture of an officer’s career in service, with use of force incidents, internal affairs data, and positive policing outcomes, all contributing to that holistic portrayal of an officer’s service.
+These same data points also feed into early intervention systems and other efforts to increase transparency, accountability, and community trust.

 Why Would You Conflate the Two?